Ben Brading 5 min read

 The best business energy suppliers offer energy monitoring services to their customers.

-• EDF Business Energy – The Energy View system is offered to existing customers through their online portal.
+• EDF Business Energy – The Energy View system is available to existing customers through their online portal.

-• SSE Business Energy – SSE Clarity System is an energy management platform that is available for free with all their business energy tariffs.
+• SSE Business Energy – The SSE Clarity System is an energy management platform provided free of charge with all their business energy tariffs.

-• British Gas Business Energy – Energy 360 DataView is a free platform that gives business customers a view of their consumption data.
+• British Gas Business Energy – Energy 360 DataView is a free platform that provides business customers with a view of their consumption data.

-Use our business energy comparison and business gas comparison services to discuss switching to a supplier with free business energy monitoring software.
+Use our business energy comparison service to discuss switching business energy suppliers to one that offers free business energy monitoring software.

 Third-party energy monitoring service

-Multi-site businesses with several different business energy suppliers or a global property portfolio should consider using a dedicated third-party energy monitoring service.
+Multi-site businesses with multiple energy suppliers or a large property portfolio should consider using a dedicated third-party energy monitoring service.

-A third-party monitoring service provides sensors that attach to your existing meters to monitor energy consumption independently.
+A third-party monitoring service provides sensors that attach to your existing meters, allowing energy consumption to be monitored independently.

-Third-party energy monitoring services can also provide sub-meters and other smart sensors to provide a more detailed view of business energy usage.
+Third-party energy monitoring services can also supply sub-meters and other smart sensors to offer a more detailed view of business energy usage.

 Business energy monitors – FAQs